Belmont Medical Assocs, Inc.

 If You're 50 or Older...

 At age 50 you should have a screening colonoscopic examination to detect colon polyps and colorectal cancer.
+If there is a family history of colon cancer, screening for this should start at age 40.
 Beginning at menopause, you should add a bone density exam as well as a thyroid test to your checkup.
 (If you show signs of a thyroid problem, such as significant weight gain and persistent fatigue, you might be given this test earlier.)
-The influenza vaccine should be received annually, but starting at 65, you'll also be advised to get the pneumococcal pneumonia vaccine, although women with asthma or other respiratory diseases may need this earlier.
+The Shingrix vaccine (2 shots) are advised after age 50.
+The influenza vaccine should be received annually, but at 64 and 65, you'll also be advised to get the Prevnar-13 first and the Pneumovax-23 pneumonia vaccines, although women with asthma or other respiratory diseases may need these earlier.